-One of the benefits of a Dedicated Server is that the combination of port forwarding and the servers' static IP address, lets you run internet accessible services on machines which connect to the internet through Speedify.
+One of the benefits of a Dedicated Server is that the combination of port forwarding and the server's static IP address lets you run internet-accessible services on machines which connect to the internet through Speedify.

-It is only available to Speedify for Teams customers that have a Dedicated Server.
+It is only available to Speedify for Teams customers who have purchased a Dedicated Server.
 Requests for forwarded ports when connecting to a public Speed Server are ignored.
 If you request a port which is already being forwarded to another client of your Dedicated Server, then your attempt to connect fails and you are shown an error message.

 To set up port forwarding, click the gear icon on the Dashboard to open the General Settings menu.
 Then click to expand the Session Settings menu:

 Using this interface, you can add new port forwarding rules.
 Type a port number, select TCP or UDP and then click the + to add another rule.